No region selected

 - $478.00 pp for public courses

 - Funding is available for eligible members of the construction industry.
 This year, CSQ have provided two funding programs for this course.
-Depending on your eligibility, your training may be partly or fully funded (a saving of $350.00!).
+Depending on your eligibility, your training may be partly or fully funded (a potential saving of $478.00!).
 Check your eligibility and apply now.

 - For group bookings outside our public course schedule or at your location, please submit your group booking enquiry here for an obligation free quote.